Tom Brady continues to be the bait on the end of a sportsbook fishing rod as the NFL season prepares its Sept. 10 launch.

 Kansas City Chiefs are tops in Super Bowl futures

 How about the team that actually WON the Super Bowl last year, the Kansas City Chiefs?
-They are +600 at DraftKings and have 11% of the handle, 8% of the bets at DraftKings.
+They are +600 at DraftKings, where they have 11% of the handle and 8% of the bets.